Inverting multiple quantum many-body scars via disorder: conventional QMBS

-\emph {Exact quantum many-body scarred states.---} The exact tower of eigenstates $\ket{\mathcal{S}_k}$ exhibit exactly equal energy spacing and persevere at any disorder strength $\Delta$.
+The exact tower of eigenstates $\ket{\mathcal{S}_k}$ exhibit exactly equal energy spacing and persevere at any disorder strength $\Delta$.
 They are conventional exact QMBS states embedded in otherwise thermal spectra at smaller $\Delta$, while at larger $\Delta$, they are embedded in MBL spectra.
 Below we reveal their nature from the eigenstate EE and the fidelity dynamics.

 A wealth of thermalization information on physical states can be obtained from the EE.
 We consider the density matrix \(\rho_{n}\) of the \(n\)th eigenstate $\ket{\phi_n}$ defined by $\rho_{n} = \left| \phi_{n} \right\rangle\left\langle \phi_{n} \right|$, and study the EE $ S_{\text{vN}} = - \text{Tr}_{A}\left( \rho_{{A},n}\ln \rho_{{A},n} \right), $ where \(\rho_{A,n}\) is the reduced density matrix for subsystem \(A\) (chosen as half chain here) after tracing out the rest of the system.
 Figure~\ref{Fig1_scar}(a) shows one typical example of EE at small $\Delta$ for $S_\mathrm{tot}^z=-1$.
 The majority of the bulk eigenstates have EE approaching the Page value for a random pure state \cite{Page1993} $S_\mathrm{Page}\approx\ln (\mathcal{D}_A)-0.5{\mathcal{D}_A}/{\mathcal{D}_B}$, where $\mathcal{D}_A$ ($\mathcal{D}_B$) is the Hilbert space dimensions of subsystem $A$ ($B$), while the scarred state $\ket{\mathcal{S}_4}$ (marked by a black circle) exhibits anomaly low EE. $S_\mathrm{tot}^z$ sectors with other eigenstates $\ket{\mathcal{S}_k}$ exhibit similar behavior at small disorder strength.
 In the following, we will show that, with the increase of the disorder strength, the energy-level statistics of the bulk energy spectra change from Wigner-Dyson to Poisson, while the EE of the exact tower of states $\ket{\mathcal{S}_k}$ remains the same for any disorder strength $\Delta$.